Real Talk about Sexual Assault

 The National Center for Victims of Crime reports 1 in 5 girls and 1 in 20 boys is a victim of child sexual abuse.
 If our children haven’t experienced abuse, chances are they’ve got a friend who has.
-So it’s our job to learn how to love our kids through it, whether it’s a firsthand experience or preparing them to be a better friend to victims of abuse.
+So it’s our job to learn how to love our kids through it if they’ve experienced it firsthand—and to prepare them to be a good friend to victims of abuse.

 What is sexual assault?